-The City does not plan to issue Future Parity Bonds or any bonds for the Second Supply Project in the next 24 months.
-The City periodically reviews its outstanding bonds for refunding opportunities and may issue Future Parity Bonds or bonds for the Second Supply Project for refunding purposes if market conditions warrant.
+The City does not plan to issue Future Parity Bonds for the Regional System for several years.
+The City expects to issue approximately \$78,940,000 aggregate principal amount 2013 Water System Bonds on or about May 7, 2013.
+The City periodically reviews its outstanding bonds for refunding opportunities and may issue Future Parity Bonds or bonds for the Water System for refunding purposes if market conditions warrant.